IDCubed/oms-inside/docs/overview.md

 * How Querying OMS TCCs differs from querying other data stores
 * How to query OMS
 * Whatever other topics illustrate OMS' power and flexibility
+* Understand how static and template files work
+*